mfenner/mfenner.github.io/_posts/2013-06-24-citations-in-markdown-part-3.md

 layout: post
 title: "Citations in Markdown Part 3"
 description: ""
 category:
 tags: [markdown, citation]
 ---
 After the [post last week] and the crazy discussion that followed I would understand that you feel you have heard enough about citations in markdown.
-But I had the feeling last week that something was still missing, and I have done some more thinking.
-What we have so far:
+But I had the feeling last week that something was still missing, and I have done some more thinking.<!--more--> What we have so far:

 - Pandoc has nice support for citations, including Citation Style Language support (i.e. it is using the same 5000+ citation styles as Zotero, Mendeley and Papers).
 - Pandoc requires a separate file to store the citations, typically in bibtex format.
 This is fine for some people, but can make the workflow complicated for short documents or when several people work on the bibliography at the same time.